 The Lamp is the campaigning magazine of the NSWNMA, published monthly (except January) and sent to every member of the Association.

-The most recent issues can be found in our Publications area.
+The most recent issues can be found in our Lamp website.
 In addition, Informit provides free access to an archive of full text editions dating back to 2005 (volume 62).

 AJAN is published by the Australian Nursing and Midwifery Federation (ANMF) as a vehicle for nurses to publish original research and scholarly papers about all areas of nursing.
 Members can access the full text of all issues of the journal dating back to 2000 (volume 18) via the NSWNMA Members Only page.